-Benefits Extend Beyond the Immediate Cash Flow Boost
+Benefits of Freight Factoring Extend Beyond the Immediate Cash Flow Boost

 Many trucking companies factor invoices purely because it accelerates cash flow enough that they can avoid taking out a business loan or help fill gaps in working capital, but the benefits extend far beyond this.

 Easy Qualification: Whereas most business lenders are focused on your credit score, freight factoring companies are focused more on your shippers’ credit history to determine the risk of non-payment since they’re the ones paying the bill.
-This makes it easier for you to get funding even if you don’t have great credit yet.
+This makes it easier for you to get funding even if have bad credit.

 Flexible Funding: You can often choose which invoices to factor.
 Send in one bill of lading or send them all.
 Factor just once, only during slow periods, or continuously.
 This concept, known as “spot factoring,” tends to be the norm, but always confirm that your agreement doesn’t relate to “contract factoring,” in which all invoices must be factored.